P17A Expanding Skills in Paediatric Minor Injuries: A Virtual Study Day for Experienced Practitioners

 Course summary

 Ready to expand your expertise beyond adults?
-This immersive and highly practical virtual study day is tailored for experienced clinicians confident in adult minor injury management who are now looking to confidently assess, diagnose, and manage children aged 1 to 18 in urgent and first-contact settings.
+This practical virtual study day is designed for confident and experienced clinicians seeking to enhance their skills in assessing, diagnosing, and managing children aged 1–18 in urgent and first‑contact settings.

 Who should attend?